chickendinosaur/storex/README.md

 # Description

-Storex is a simple application state management system for the front-end.
+Storex is a simple application state management system.

-## Problem

-Having to regenerate an entire app state each time is not cool.

 ## Goal

 - Keep it simple.
 - Similar api/functionality to Redux.
 - Performance.
-- Allow the ability to create a fresh state each time like Redux.
+- Do no force creating a state copy to update state.
+- Allow middleware.

 ## Thoughts